-The Free Clinics is a 501(c)(3) nonprofit organization that is accredited at the highest level by the North Carolina Association of Free & Charitable Clinics, and has a 4-star rating by Charity Navigator, as well as a GuideStar Gold Seal of Transparency.
+The Free Clinics is a 501(c)(3) nonprofit organization that is accredited at the highest level by the North Carolina Association of Free & Charitable Clinics, and has a Gold level rating in the National Association of Free & Charitable Clinics‘ Quality Standards program.
+The Free Clinics is additionally a United Way of Henderson County Funded Community Partner.

 The Free Clinics was the fourth free clinic in NC and the 73rd in the nation to be deemed under the Federal Tort Claims Act by the Health Resources and Services Administration, Bureau of Primary Care.
 As a deemed clinic under the FTCA, The Free Clinics can offer volunteers complete immunity from malpractice claims during their services as a The Free Clinics volunteer.
 Establishing coverage under FTCA included initiating Peer Review and Quality Assurance programs to ensure the highest quality of care.